thoughtbot/ios-on-rails/release/ios-on-rails.md

         return cell;
     }

 The method `-tableView:cellForRowAtIndexPath:` returns a cell for every row in the tableview.
-Instead of instantiating and returning a new cell every time, we use `-dequeueReusableCellWithIdentifier:forIndexPath:` so that we can reuse cells that have already been instantiated.
+Instead of instantiating and returning a new cell every time, we use `-dequeueReusableCellWithIdentifier:forIndexPath:` so we can reuse cells that have already been instantiated.
 The identifier argument allows you to recycle different types of cells, in case you wanted to have a `@"GreenCellIdentifier"` and a `@"BlueCellIdentifier"`.

 We use static strings as cell identifiers, since there's no need to create a new instance of the identifier every time we want to use it.
 This is why we are using `HUMEventCellIdentifier` here instead of a string literal like `@"cell"`.